Small-angle neutron scattering: Technique

-Note that the relative scale of the scattering lengths is the same.
-Another important point is that the scattering from hydrogen is distinct from that of deuterium.
-Also, hydrogen is one of the few elements that has a negative scattering length, which means that neutrons deflected from hydrogen are 180° out of phase relative to those deflected by the other elements.
+The relative scale of the scattering lengths is the same.
+Also, the scattering from hydrogen ^{1}H is distinct from that of deuterium.
+Hydrogen is one of the few elements that has a negative scattering length, which means that neutrons deflected from hydrogen are 180° out of phase relative to those deflected by the other elements.
 These features are important for the technique of contrast variation (see below).